swadhinbiswas/Streamtape/README.md

-# Streamtape
+# Unoffical Streamtape API

-Streamtape tries to give the user the best experience you can get on a video sharing website.
+## Streamtape tries to give the user the best experience you can get on a video sharing website.